computersarecool/night_walker/README.md

 ```
 ### Bonus Material
 ##### Additional Media Concepts
-  - Black and white stripes as background on gallery
+  - Black and white stripes for the gallery background
-  - fruit background images on shop images
+  - Fruit images for the background of shop images

 ##### Ongoing Questions
 - MongoDB
-  - How do enterprise businesses upload data?
+  - How do enterprise businesses upload all their initial data?

 - Angular
-  - Pages like 'About' do not need a controller - do we use a null controller?
+  - Pages like `About` do not need a controller - do we use a some sort of empty controller?
-  - Best way to be able to reach routes when using a CDN?
+  - What is the best way to be able to reach routes when using a CDN?
   - What does compile do in a directive?
   - Why is link returned in directive?

 - AWS
-  - Updating cloudfront cache / File-rev all files?
+  - How to easily updating cloudfront cache and `file-rev` all files?
-  - Using Elastic Beanstalk
+  - How to use Elastic Beanstalk

-##### Things I would have liked to have done (or done better)
+##### Things I would have liked to have done (or done better):
 ###### Database
   - Database design
   - Used schema design to improve findProductByFlavor in database.js
   - Save user stripe token information in database.js
-  - For the individual products, combine size information / sizes / distinctSizes
+  - Combine size information / sizes / distinctSizes on individual products

 ###### Mail Controller
-  - Abstracted the emailing process even more (more generic methods)
+  - Abstracted the emailing process more (with more generic methods)

 ###### Testing
-  - Added full testing
+  - Added full unit testing

 ###### General
-  - Used JSdoc
+  - Use JSdoc
   - SEO Optimize
-  - SPF policy / DKIM
+  - Use an SPF policy / DKIM

 ### License
 :copyright: Willy Nolan 2017